saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 image: /img/python-logo.jpg
 ---

-This article contains several examples I could have really used after reading up on the basics in Python.
+This article contains several examples I could have used after reading up on the basics in Python.
 After I read the first chapters of <b>Automate the Boring Stuff with Python</b> and <b>Learning Python, 5th Edition</b>, I somewhat struggled to put the concepts I read about into practice.
-I knew the basic Python data structures and string methods, but was not really sure on how to actually use any of this.
+By this time, I understood the basic Python data structures and string methods.
+But I had a hard time applying it anywhere.

-As a network engineer, I was intimately familiar with the CLI and had a lot of fun putting the stuff I learned into practice by working with CLI output.
+As a network engineer, I was intimately familiar with the CLI.
+I found that it was a lot of fun putting the stuff I learned into practice by working with CLI output.
 In this article, I will start by giving a few basic examples on how to send a command to a device and retrieve the output as a string.
-After this, I will give a few examples on how to break the strings down into smaller parts to work with.
+After this, I will give a few examples on how to break the strings down into smaller parts and find what you are looking for.

 Retrieving device output:
 =========================

 There are numerous ways on how to retrieve command output from a device.
-The following are 2 quick and easy ways.
+The following are 2 commonly used libraries that are quite popular.

 ### Netmiko: